Exploring Nonlinear Pathway in Parameter Space for Machine Unlearning: Mode Connectivity Unlearning

 \subsection{Adaptive Unlearning Penalty Coefficient}

-Through numerous experiments, we find that our MCU with a fixed unlearning penalty coefficient $\beta$ is good enough and can be empirically selected with ease.
+Through numerous experiments, our MCU with a fixed coefficient $\beta$ is good enough and can be empirically selected with ease.
 However, non-expert users may find it challenging to adjust this hyperparameter appropriately.
-Therefore, in the absence of prior experience, implementing an adaptive strategy for the unlearning penalty coefficient $\beta$ becomes particularly valuable.
-It can avoid trial-and-error cost of hyperparameter selection and potentially improve our performance.
+Therefore, in the absence of prior experience, implementing an adaptive strategy for $\beta$ can avoid trial-and-error cost of hyperparameter selection and potentially improve our performance.
+As shown in the optimization objective (Eq.~\ref{eq:loss}), balancing retaining ($\train_r$) and forgetting ($\train_f$) performance requires an appropriate $\alpha$.
+After defining calibration targets $Cal(\train_r)$ and $Cal(\train_f)$, we can monitor accuracies $Acc_{u}(\train_r)$ and $Acc_{u}(\train_f)$ during unlearning.
+The calibration target $Cal$ defines the reference accuracy we expect the unlearning model to achieve on forgetting and retaining datasets during training.
+And \textbf{the gap between observed accuracies ($\bm{Acc_{u}(\train_r)}$, $\bm{Acc_{u}(\train_f)}$) and their corresponding calibration targets ($\bm{Cal(\train_r)}$, $\bm{Cal(\train_f)}$) guides the adaptive adjustment of $\alpha$}.

-Guided by these rationales, the three conditions are listed as follows: \begin{itemize} \item \textbf{Condition \ding{202}.} When $Acc_{u}(\train_f) \leq Acc_o(\train_v)$, it indicates that the model has successfully forgotten $\train_f$ or even over-forgotten it.
-In this case, we set $\beta = 0$ to prevent further forgetting. \item \textbf{Condition \ding{203}.} If $Acc_{u}(\train_f) > Acc_o(\train_v)$ and the performance degradation on the $\train_r$ is more severe than that on $\train_f$, a mild forgetting adjustment can be set to $\beta = 0.1$. \item \textbf{Condition \ding{204}.} Otherwise, we apply a stronger forgetting adjustment with $\beta = 0.5$. \end{itemize} The adaptive adjustment of $\beta$ is formulated as follows,
+Guided by these rationales, the three calibration conditions are listed as follows: \begin{itemize} \item \textbf{Condition \ding{202}.} When $Acc_{u}(\train_f) \leq Cal(\train_f)$, it indicates that the model has successfully forgotten $\train_f$ or even over-forgotten it.
+In this case, we set $\beta = 0$ to prevent further forgetting. \item \textbf{Condition \ding{203}.} If $Acc_{u}(\train_f) > Cal(\train_f)$ and the performance degradation on the $\train_r$ is more severe than that on $\train_f$, a mild forgetting adjustment can be set to $\beta = 0.1$. \item \textbf{Condition \ding{204}.} Otherwise, we apply a stronger forgetting adjustment with $\beta = 0.5$. \end{itemize} The adaptive adjustment of $\beta$ is formulated as follows,

 Unlike fixed hyperparameter tuning, our adaptive $\beta$ strategy updates dynamically at every batch within each training epoch.
-This real-time adjustment ensures that the unlearning process remains responsive to the pathway’s evolving state, striking a balance between effective forgetting and retaining.
+This adaptive adjustment ensures that the unlearning process remains responsive to the pathway’s evolving state, striking a balance between effective forgetting and retaining.
+Furthermore, another notable benefit of the adaptive $\beta$ adjustment is that the MCU becomes less sensitive to the parameters $k$ and $k_r$ and scarce retaining data (see Figures~\ref{fig:scarce_retain}-\ref{fig:ablation_mcu_beta_kr} in Appendix~\ref{app:ex} for experimental results).